jmazor/mazor-app2/README.md

 Type search fields in text fields on bottom
 Hit search when done
-* Search finds all fields that contains the values searched
+* Results in all fields that contains the values searched
 * Search is case-insensitive

+## Sort Items

+Click the column header of the value you would like to sort by